 A CE marking is the claim from the manufacturer that its product meets all the essential safety requirements in accordance with EU laws.

-Until 1 January 2023, the CE marking may continue to be used in Great Britain if any of the following applies:
+Until 1 January 2023 (or 30 June 2023 for medical devices), the CE marking may continue to be used in Great Britain if any of the following applies:

-Unless there is a further extension, the UKCA marking will need to be used when placing goods on the UK market from 1 January 2023.
+Unless there is a further extension, the UKCA marking will need to be used when placing goods on the UK market from 1 January 2023 (and 30 June 2023 for medical devices).